Garw S.B.G.C.: History

 The club was formed in 1945 as Garw Athletic.
 They joined the Welsh Football League in 1952 and played in the league continuously until the end of 2009–10 when they were relegated out of the league.
 The club were champions of Welsh Football League Division Two in 2000–01 and 2006–07.
 The club changed its name to Garw S.B.G.C in 2008–09.
 The club then played in the South Wales Senior League, before joining the South Wales Alliance League where they were Division Two champions in 2016–17 and runners-up in Division One in 2017–18.
-The team folded after the 2024–25 season.
+The team folded after the 2024–25 season, and returned for the 2026–27 season.

 Welsh Football League history

 Information in this section is sourced from the Football Club History Database and the Welsh Soccer Archive.